klmnden/visualstudio-docs.tr-tr/docs/ide/reference/replace-in-files-command.md

 ## <a name="arguments"></a>Arguments
  `findwhat`

  Gerekli.
-Eşleşen metin.
+Eşleştirilecek metin.

  `replacewith`

  Gerekli.
-Eşleşen metin için alternatif metin.
+Eşleşen metni eklenecek metin.

 ## <a name="switches"></a>Anahtarlar
  / all veya /a